angband/angband/docs/hacking/borg.rst

 Installation
 ------------

 1. Copy ``angband.scr`` and the included ``angband.ini`` into your Windows directory

 2. Ensure you have the Windows version of Angband installed with all supporting files in the Lib directory

 3. Edit ``angband.ini`` with a text editor:

    - Set ``AngbandPath`` to point to your Angband installation directory (must end with a backslash ``\``)
-   - Set ``SaverFile`` to the character name you want to use for the screensaver
+   - Set ``SaverFile`` to the character name you want to use for the screensaver (a random character will be automatically created if the character doesn't exist)

    Example configuration::

        [Angband]
-       AngbandPath="c:\games\angband-3.0.9\"
+       AngbandPath="c:\games\angband-4.2.5\"
        SaverFile="Saver"

 4. Test the screensaver in Windows Display Properties

 It's recommended to create a normal character first using regular Angband, set up your terminal windows as desired, save that file, and use that filename as the ``SaverFile`` for your screensaver.

 Technical Details